NON-Encoding/NON-Encoding.github.io/index.md

 The `ASCII` region though is an artefact of single byte characters and special to the first comb.
 It does not reoccur in later combs.

+TODO byte 1,2,3,4

-The assignment of codes to character is withal not arbitrary.
+The assignment of characters to codes is withal not arbitrary.
-With `ASCII` as basis any other character gets assigned to a code so that a number of properties emerge that help to simplify common tasks when working with encoded text.
+With `ASCII` as basis any other character gets assigned to a code so that a handful of crucial properties emerge that make arithmetic of common text processing tasks simpler and more efficient.

 ## Properties